gorgew/CustomBulletPoints/README.md

         "bulletStringArray: []"
     }
 ```
-label: The name displayed when choosing a bullet point collection in the command palette.
+* label: The name displayed when choosing a bullet point collection in the command palette.
-stringSize: The size of the bullets in characters.
+* stringSize: The size of the bullets in characters.
-bulletStringArray: An array of Strings used as bullets.
+* bulletStringArray: An array of Strings used as bullets.
 They should be the same size, though this is not enforced.

-> Warning: Be careful with symbols that use Variation Selectors(https://en.wikipedia.org/wiki/Variation_Selectors_(Unicode_block)).
+> Warning: Be careful with symbols that use [Variation Selectors](https://en.wikipedia.org/wiki/Variation_Selectors_(Unicode_block)).
 Symbols that appear as 1 character may be in fact 2.
 ## Known Issues

 Problems with Tier Mode.